-BMI View: Over the longer term, we believe that the continued investment by the government to improve infrastructure - such as the improvement of irrigation systems - will help the country to turn away from its backward agrarian system and will yield results in terms of better-quality grains.
+BMI View: Over the longer term, we believe that continued investment by the government to improve infrastructure - such as the improvement of irrigation systems - will help the country turn away from its backward agrarian system and will yield results in terms of better-quality grains.
 We are especially upbeat in our outlook for grains and sugar production.
-Recent financial sanctions designed to pressure Tehran over its nuclear programme played havoc with Iran's ability to import goods, leaving ood price inflation is soaring.
+Recent financial sanctions designed to pressure Tehran over its nuclear programme played havoc with Iran's ability to import goods, making food price inflation soar.
 The election of President Hassan Rouhani, a more moderate leader than his predecessor Mahmoud Ahmadinejad, has seen the country adopt a more conciliatory stance with the West, with many sanctions being eased or removed.